Higher (equivariant) topological complexity of Milnor manifolds: Higher equivariant topological complexity of Milnor manifolds

 \section{Higher equivariant topological complexity of Milnor manifolds}

-The notion of equivariant topological complexity was initially introduced by Colman and Grant in \cite{colmangranteqtc}.
-Later, it was further extended by Bayeh and Sarkar in \cite{highereqtc}, where it is referred as higher equivariant topological complexity.
-In this section, we deal with the higher equivariant topological complexity of Milnor manifolds.
+The concept of the equivariant topological complexity was first introduced by Colman and Grant in \cite{colmangranteqtc} and later extended by Bayeh and Sarkar in \cite{byehsarkareqtcn} as the higher equivariant topological complexity.
+In this section, we explore the higher equivariant topological complexity of Milnor manifolds.

-The first author of this paper has improved the usual dimensional upper bound on the higher topological complexity of a topological space in the presence of group actions, as demonstrated in \cite{daundkar2023group}.
-In this context, we prove an analogous result for the higher equivariant topological complexity, in the case when a metrizable topological space admits a free action of a group.
+In \cite{daundkar2023group}, the first author demonstrated that for certain $G$-spaces, the inequality holds.
+Here, we establish an analogous result for $\TC_{G,n}(X)$, when $X$ is a free, metrizable $G$-space.

 \begin{proposition} Let $X$ be a free metrizable $G$-space.
 Then